-Josh and Mary McBryar, based in South Korea, use creative methods to get the Gospel into areas of Asia that are very difficult to penetrate.
+Josh and Mary McBryar in Asia, use creative methods to get the Gospel into areas of Asia that are very difficult to penetrate.
 You just provided them thousands of Chick tracts in Korean, Russian and Mongolian.

 • • • • • •

 We get calls from supporters wanting to know how we decide where to send Chick missions tracts.
 We want to make everyone aware, we do NOT just ship tracts to random missionaries.
 Instead, we respond to those who call or write asking for the tracts.
 They very much want and need them for their outreaches.
 That way, nothing is ever wasted.
 These missionaries are very grateful to all of you for making this possible.

 Many Christians want to provide Chick tracts to missionaries. . .
 We can help!